Ismail-987/CW2024/README.md

 * Class Diagram: The class diagram is present to show visual representation of the game system.
 This aids in game code interpretation and analysis.
 3. DESIGN PATTERNS
-* Observer Pattern: A new implementation of the observer pattern using PropertyChangeListener is applied in StageManager.java.
+* OBSERVER PATTERN: A new implementation of the observer pattern using PropertyChangeListener is applied in StageManager.java.
 This Specific implementation is necessary for further development as it is not deprecated by java community developers.
-* Factory Pattern: This pattern is applied by the use of uiManagers in utilities class.
+* FACTORY PATTERN: This pattern is applied by the use of uiManagers in utilities class.
 These managers ensures the creation of various UI components and some of the logic to manage them.
 Further management of the UI components is done in GameState.java as this class deals with main Game Thread running in every game Loop.
-* Singleton Pattern.
-This pattern has been implemented but in the form of having only one instance and passing it as an argument to other functions and other classes as reference.
+* SINGLETON PATTERN: This pattern has been implemented but in the form of having only one instance and passing it as an argument to other functions and other classes as reference.
  A typical example of this is the use of GameState object of that particular instance is used in multiple classes to complete the logic of the host class.

-4.

 ## UNCERTAINTIES